6th Form Enrolment

 - We do not wish to see large amounts of flesh on display.

 - Be cautious – a job where you are required to do one/two shifts per week, mainly at weekends is beneficial.
-However, 3-5 shifts per week at Waitrose is very likely to harm your academic performance.
+Any shifts beyond this may be have a negative influence on your progress.

 Bring your own device